ulthiel/JuLie.jl/docs/src/index.md

 # JuLie

 JuLie is an early-stage package for the programming language [Julia](https://julialang.org) with the goal of providing mathematically sound structures and fast algorithms for things around representation theory, especially algebraic Lie theory and accompanying combinatorics.
-These fields are huge and this package is still small—I hope it will grow with time.
+These fields are huge and this package is still small—hopefully it will grow with time.
 [Contributions](@ref Contributing) are necessary and very much welcome!

 By [Ulrich Thiel](https://ulthiel.com/math) (University of Kaiserslautern) and [contributors](@ref Contributors).